 npm install -g grunt-cli

-||This specifies the jQuery AJAX API that includes
+||This refers to the jQuery AJAX API, which includes

-||This specifies the functions from jQuery CSS Category that includes
+||This pertains to functions from the jQuery CSS Category, including

-||This specifies the deprecated modules or functions.|
+||This refers to the deprecated modules or functions.|

-||This specifes the functions that set animation effects, such as
+||This refers to functions that apply animation effects, such as

 git clone git://github.com/jquery/jquery.git